 The renowned author, Somerset Maugham, noting that Chaplin's genius was based on a very personal sense of suffering, commented:

+He is a creature of moods, and it does not require his facetious assertion, “Gee, I had such a fit of blues last night that I didn't know what to do with myself,” to warn you that his humor is lined with sadness.
+He does not give the impression of a happy man.
 One need not dwell unduly on the melancholy side of Scorpio because, fortunately, Venus is well placed in its own sign Taurus.
 Despite its square to Saturn, this robust Venus is the saving grace in what would otherwise have been a life of difficulties made insuperable by the exact square of Mars to Saturn.

 The first gift of Venus was physical good looks.
 Chaplin in his early life was as attractive as the little tramp he played was ridiculous, and he could be as charming as he cared to be.
 His appreciation of nubile maidens and physical comforts was rewarded by the opportunity to enjoy his fill of both.
 He delighted in friendships with the most accomplished, witty, and cultivated women of his time, including intimate associations with his various leading ladies.
 The proximity of Mars to Venus lends substance to the general assumption that many of these friendships were also love affairs.